 Many of my customers ask funeral attendees to give charitable donations rather than flowers.
 So they want their own floral tributes to really represent the deceased and the life they led.

 Alternative funeral flowers to lilies

-Because lilies are so associated with funerals and not necessarily with the rich, wonderful life of your deceased loved one, lots of people are now opting for less traditional floral arrangements.
+Because lilies are associated with funerals and not necessarily with the life and personality of your loved one, lots of people are now opting for less traditional floral arrangements.

 And there are lots of options to choose from.